Iowa's Capital City

 The major industries in Des Moines are insurance, government, manufacturing, trade, and health care services.
 Des Moines area businesses draw employees from a five-county metro area of more than 500,000 residents.
 Iowa's work force, with an 80 percent high school graduation rate, ranks among the top five states.

-Our employers include both state and local government (State of Iowa, Polk County, City of Des Moines) as well as the following private employers.
+Our employers include both state and local government (State of Iowa, Polk County, City of Des Moines) as well as many private employers in the insurance, financial, and health care industries.